pretzlaw/wp-integration-test/README.md

 Writing tests with WordPress is a pain as
-[the official WordPress Unit Tests](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) always require a lot of hands on for custom projects and other UnitTest-Frameworks need to mock the hell out of WordPress because ... well, WordPress.
+[the official WordPress Unit Tests](https://make.wordpress.org/core/handbook/testing/automated-testing/phpunit/) always require a lot of hands on for custom projects and other UnitTest-Frameworks try to mock the hell out of WordPress.
-This project aims for having a set of helper that ...
+The solution is to have a nice integration tests package that ...

-- ... can be integrated in your already existing tests (using Traits).
+- ... can be integrated into your already existing tests (using Traits).
+- ... enabled you to test your package against other Plugins or Themes.
 - ... ease testing down to the common PHPUnit style.
-- ... allows you can test your package against other Plugins or Themes.

 Overall the goal is **simplicity** and **no time wasting crap** (for me and you).